C-Indhumathi/U.S.-Food-Imports_Dashbaord/README.md

-# Capstone Project on Interactive Dashboards with PowerBI
+# Capstone Project on Interactive Dashboard with PowerBI
 # U.S. FOOD IMPORTS TREND ANALYSIS (2015-2024)
 ![Dashboard Page 0](Dashboard/Images/dashboard_page5.png)
 - The primary goal of this dashboard is to provide a comprehensive, interactive analysis of U.S. import trends for essential food categories (Fruits, Vegetables, Grains) to inform strategic decisions related to sourcing, pricing, and trade policy.